Ericsson/dataplanebook/_sources/stats/stats.rst.txt

 read-side operation is usually not very performance sensitive, so it makes sense to do whatever results in the cleanest code.

-Here's an example, which provides per-counter API.
+Here's an example, using the per-counter accessor function design
+style:

 .. literalinclude:: stats_per_core_single_read.c